-Throughout the 2018/19 municipal year the Panel focussed upon on an in-depth scrutiny examining how the Commissioner was enabling effective and efficient policing for Hampshire and the Isle of Wight.
-This work spanned across the period and saw the Panel engaging and meeting with a number of stakeholders to understand their views on the subject.
-Findings and recommendations from this review are being presented for agreement at the Panel's meeting in October 2019.
+During the 2019/20 municipal year the Panel concluded an in-depth scrutiny examining how the Commissioner was enabling effective and efficient policing for Hampshire and the Isle of Wight.
+This significant piece of work spanned across the 2018/19 and 2019/20 municipal years and saw the Panel engaging with and holding evidence gathering meetings with a number of key stakeholders to understand their views on the subject.